Skip to content

 Book | IDEAS | Contents | Overview | Making Sense | Thomas Paine | Judah Freed | Read Book

-A Book of ‘Big Ideas’
+A ‘Big Ideas’ Book

-The book voices ideas that evolve how we make sense of our lives and
+Making Global Sense invites awakening to awareness of our oneness.
+The book voices ideas that evolve how we make sense of our lives and our societies.
+A global sense of life favors freedom and democracy.

 Alpha Male Rule